darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 # channel mixing

-The remainder of this module is a standard channel mixer, allowing you to adjust the output R, G, B, colorfulness, brightness and grey of the module based on the relative strengths of the R, G and B input channels.
+The remainder of this module is a standard channel mixer, allowing you to adjust the output R, G, B, colorfulness, brightness and gray of the module based on the relative strengths of the R, G and B input channels.

 Channel mixing is performed in the color space defined by the _adaptation_ control on the CAT tab.
 For all practical purposes, these CAT spaces are particular RGB spaces tied to human physiology and proportional to the light emissions in the scene, but they still behave in the same way as any other RGB space.
 The use of any of the CAT spaces can make the channel mixer tuning process easier, due to their connection with human physiology, but it is also possible to mix channels in the RGB working space of the pipeline by setting the _adaptation_ to "none (bypass)".
 To perform channel mixing in one of the _adaptation_ color spaces without chromatic adaptation, set the _illuminant_ to "same as pipeline (D50)".